 Update for Members of the SWCPA

-As a charity, we are working from home to help contain the virus and reduce the chances of it spreading within the team and those we work with.
-This is particularly important with projects such as our Connecting Actively with Nature walks which focus on those most vulnerable in society.
-We’re moving all of our activities online including video and teleconferencing, for example we’ve moved our team and Board meetings from face-to-face to videoconference.
-Unfortunately we have had to cancel the AGM in June.
-Other site-visits such as the Coast Path Area Liaison meetings and face-to-face meetings are being postponed until the situation improves.
+All charity staff are working from home to help contain the virus and reduce the chances of it spreading within the team and those we work with.
+As of Thursday 5th November all activities (such as our Couch to Coast programme and any other outdoor meetings are postponed.)
+We’ve moved all of our activities online including video and teleconferencing, for example we’ve moved our team and Board meetings from face-to-face to videoconference, along with our Coast Path Area Liaison meetings.
 We apologise for any disruptions to servicing memberships, donations, fundraising requests or responding to general enquiries during this time.

 Mass participation events

-Sadly many of the mass-participation running and walking events due to take place on the Coast Path this Spring/Summer are being postponed or cancelled, this may include those still listed on our Event Calendar, so please check event organisers websites for more details or contact them directly for the latest information.
+Sadly the majority of mass-participation running and walking events due to take place on the Coast Path in 2020 are postponed or cancelled, this may include those still listed on our Event Calendar, so please check event organisers websites for more details or contact them directly for the latest information.